surfergrl/sgs-gift-guide/README.md

 ![clog2.png](/assets/images/clog2.png)

-Clogau Gold is made with rare Welsh gold and is the choice for royal wedding rings.
-The Compose page https://www.clogau.co.uk/pages/compose allows a prospective bride/groom to move through various options to build their perfect ring.
-It doesn't have a back button.
+Clogau Gold is made with rare Welsh gold and is the choice for royal wedding rings.The [Compose](https://www.clogau.co.uk/pages/compose) page  allows a prospective bride/groom to move through various options to build their perfect ring.

-Notes:
+*Notes:*

 - Classy interface
 - Choose your metal, style, diamond clarity, diamond size, ring size.